wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'There’s a new, twisted copy of',
     'Vats full of green liquid have appeared on',
     'Pus is oozing out of',
+    'There is nothing left of',
+    'A pleasure cult twisted',
   ];

  gen_data['chaoschazard'] = [